Turn Hours Into Minutes

 Data pipelines fail in the middle.

-DataForge removes the middle.
+DataForge removes the waiting built into it.

 Every data pipeline has the same hidden cost: the gap between your source and your destination.
 That gap is filled with staging tables, retry logic, orchestration services, and parity audits — infrastructure that exists entirely to manage the consequences of an unreliable data movement layer.
 DataForge replaces that entire tier with a single streaming protocol call.
 No gap.
 No consequences to manage.